 Also, the voice actors for the main stars of the game remained the same, but the actual dialog was pretty horrendous.
 Much of Kate's dialog feels like it was recorded as individual lines, completely outside of context.
 A lot of her comments don't quite seem to logically follow one another, and they give the overall impression that Kate has a rather short memory and attention span.
 An example:

 "I'm Kate Walker!
 Who are you?"
 "I'm Anna Voralberg, miss."
 "Do you know Hans?"
 "Hans is my brother!"
 "So you're Anna Voralberg, then?"
 "That's right!"
 "Do you have a brother named Hans?"

 And so on.
 You end up exhausting all dialog choices with every character - not because their dialog is actually interesting, but because you need to hammer certain facts into Kate's head, and she can apparently only remember critical bits of information if they're repeated over and over again in different ways.

-to be used once.
+Also, for some reason, Kate is still carrying around her cellphone, though it's only used rarely, and I think it only ever needs to be used once.
 Kate's mom and her boss call a couple of times, but they might as well not have.
 It was already made pretty clear in the first game that Kate had put her old life completely behind her.
 The cellphone allows you to call Oscar this time around, but that's not particularly useful.
 It's actually more amusing than anything else, especially if you call him from the next room.
 "You sound so far away!
 Come back soon!"

 Also, there are certain circumstances in this game where mild language is used, and there's a very brief scene with a half-naked (but strategically covered) Kate.
 While it doesn't bother *me* much, I was under the impression that this was essentially a kid's game...